PSchwahn/LLBounds/README.md

 # LLBounds

 A project for computing lower bounds for the Lichnerowicz Laplacian on homogeneous spaces G/H with G simple and Einstein standard metric.
+This code was used to generate data for the article [arXiv:2304.10607](https://arxiv.org/abs/2304.10607).

 Running the code requires an installation of both Sage and LiE.